Our Lazy Guidelines for Easy Urban Kitchen Composting

-We recently started a kitchen compost pail in our tiny city kitchen, and it’s so easy that now I’m preaching the compost gospel.
-I knew for years it was the eco-friendly thing to do with our food waste, but have I mentioned how tiny our kitchen is?
-Storing stinky food scraps on our limited counter space didn’t seem doable.
+We recently started composting in our tiny city kitchen, and it's so easy that now I'm preaching the compost gospel.
+I knew for years it was the environmental thing to do with our food waste, but have I mentioned how tiny our kitchen is?
+Storing stinky food scraps on our limited counter space didn't seem doable.

 That meant it had to be pretty.
 And not plastic.
-I hate plastic.
+Plastic is non-renewable and it absorbs odors over time.
 We found a nice metal compost pail at our local kitchen shop, and it has a charcoal filter in the lid.
 After a year of use, that charcoal filter is still working hard.
-When the lid is on we don’t smell anything, even when we want to faint when the lid comes off.
+When the lid is on we don't smell anything, even when we want to faint when the lid comes off.

 I recommend a brushed finish because the shiny ones get fingerprints on them and look pretty raunchy.
 I also recommend getting a strong handle that's screwed into the pail.
 Finally, I recommend getting a pretty large pail.
 Ours holds 1.3 gallons, which is just the right size that don't have to empty it every day.
 Ain't nobody got time for that.

 What goes into kitchen composting